ShaneBurkhart/SparkSchool/courses/guide-to-becoming-a-software-developer.md

 #### Create portfolio with Github

 Github is a company that makes it easy to store Git projects in the cloud.
 After a project is uploaded, anyone who visits your account can see the code in your project.
-I can't stress how useful this is for building portfolios as a software developer.
+I cannot stress how useful this is for building portfolios as a software developer.
 Having an active Github account with a few projects will go a long way when applying for jobs.

 [How to upload your project to Github](https://guides.github.com/activities/hello-world/)